HL7/davinci-crd/input/pagecontent/implementation.md

 In rare situations, circumstances might change in a way that invalidates information provided by a CRD server prior to execution of an ordered service.
 For example, coverage is terminated or changed by the employer, or data in the record is subsequently found to be erroneous.
 Providers (and where provided information is shared with them, patients) will need to be aware that, irrespective of this guide's expectations for [accuracy](foundation.html#accuracy), assertions made by a CRD server are always "point-in-time" and do not constitute an irrevocable promise any more than equivalent assertions made via telephone, fax, or mail.

+### Multiple Components

+As discussed in the section on [ePA coordinators](epa.html), CRD clients and/or CRD servers might not be monolithing, but instead constructed of various components (referred to on the page as provider HIT and payer HIT), respectively.  §impl-3^crd-client,crd-server^exchange:Even if implemented using multiple components, there is still a requirement that the exchanges between the provider HIT (including any ePA coordinators) and the payer HIT (including any ePA coordinators) **SHALL** replicate all of the defined exchanges between provider and payer.
+I.e. A system implemented as components should appear no different to its communication partner than a monolithic system.

 ### Managing

 Key aspects of interoperability for this specification include agreement on how to identify payers, identify different types of coverage, etc. As yet, there is no industry-wide solution to this issue.
 However, HL7 is working with industry partners on viable solutions to these issues.
 Guidance and recommendations on how to manage consistent identity of payer concepts as well as other topics can be found in the [CRD Implementer Support](https://confluence.hl7.org/pages/viewpage.action?pageId=91991946) confluence page.
 Some of the guidance there may migrate to this specification and become 'SHALL' in future releases, so implementers are strongly encouraged to align with the guidance on the page in their early development.